New The 1975 album 'Notes On A Conditional Form' – everything we know so far

 If you thought the 1975-fest was over, you’ve got another thing coming.
-Arguably the biggest band in the world right now, Matty Healy and co. are preparing another full-length for release early this year.
+Arguably the biggest band in the world right now, Matty Healy and co. are preparing another full-length for release in early 2020.

 Titled ‘Notes On A Conditional Form’, it’s set to follow last year’s ‘A Brief Inquiry Into Online Relationships’ in forming the ‘Music For Cars’ “era”.
 Still with us?
 Alright, let us break it down.